-In areas that are particularly exposed to heavy and frequent traffic or for kerb-lines where you expect likely over-runs then it is good practice to enhance the brace, haunch and ensure the installation detail ties well into the surrounding surfaces and landscape, and is sufficient for the types of loads expected (please see further information on Kerb Function & Installation Details).
+In areas that are particularly exposed to heavy and frequent traffic, or for kerb-lines where you expect likely over-runs, then it is good practice to enhance the brace and haunch.
+It is also good practice to ensure the installation detail ties well into the surrounding surfaces and landscape, and is sufficient for the types of loads expected (please see further information on Kerb Function & Installation Details).

 All Dura-Products are heavy duty and meet the minimum required strengths as stipulated within the necessary standards and any subsequent interim advice (IAN117/08 Rev 2).